 Parallax isn’t much of an issue for short to mid-range shooting.
 Scopes designed for these ranges are usually already parallax-adjusted.
 However, if you’re shooting a long-range scope, especially one with high power magnification, parallax can be a serious issue.
 If you need to shoot targets at distance, find a scope with parallax adjustment.

-Best .308 Scopes on the Market Reviews
+Best Scope for 308 on the Market Reviews

 1 NightForce SHV 5-20x56mm Riflescope